subquery/documentation/docs/subquery_network/indexers.md

 * the balance between their own stake and that of Delegators.
 * the type of contract being served.
 The Indexer will receive all the query fees if it is a closed contract.
-If it is open, then an Indexer’s revenue will depend on how many other Indexers there are.
+If it is open, then an Indexer’s reward will depend on how many other Indexers there are.
 * fulfilling of the Service Level Agreement (SLA) specifications (to avoid slashing penalties)
 * the accuracy of the data being served to avoid slashing penalties